Whitley, Reading: History

 Historically, Whitley was a hamlet outside the Reading borough limits, but within the parish of the church of St Giles in Reading.

 Government

 The Borough of Reading is responsible for all local government.
-Whitley is currently covered by parts of the Church, Katesgrove and Redlands wards, within the Reading East parliamentary constituency, and includes all of the Whitley electoral ward, within the Reading West parliamentary constituency.
-Whitley ward borders Coley, Katesgrove, Church and Southcote wards, together with parts of the local government district of Wokingham Borough.
-As with all wards, apart from smaller Mapledurham, it elects three councillors to Reading Borough Council.
+Whitley is currently covered by parts of Katesgrove and Redlands wards, within the Reading Central parliamentary constituency, as well as parts of the Church ward, and includes all of the Whitley electoral ward, within the Earley and Woodley parliamentary constituency.
+Whitley ward borders Coley, Katesgrove, Church and Southcote wards, together with parts of the local government district of Wokingham.
+As with all wards, it elects three councillors to Reading Borough Council.
 Elections since 2004 are held by thirds, with elections in three years out of four.
 In the 2016, 2018 and 2019 a Labour Party candidate won each election.